 What other tests might I have along with this test?

-Your healthcare provider may also order tests for other STDs.
+Your healthcare provider may also order tests for other STIs.
 If the results of the

 rapid HIV test are positive, your provider will order another test to confirm the

 Test results may vary depending on your age, gender, health history, the method used